8

 ISO+™ Hierarchical Structure

-A Board includes Folders, and a Folder can include Subfolders. e.g., the Employment Contract folder can include the Permanent Employment subfolder and subcontracting contract subfolder.
+A Board includes Folders, and a Folder can include Subfolders. e.g., the Employment Contract folder can include the Permanent Employment subfolder and Subcontracting Contract subfolder.

 The Tabs allow you to view the items in one folder in different ways depending on your needs.
 For example, you can create different tabs for different team members so you can easily overview their tasks.